miniscruff/changie/website/content/guide/installation/index.md

 * Add executable somewhere in your path depending on your platform.

 ## From source
-Go get can be used to download
+Go install can be used to download changie from the main branch.

 ```
-go get -u github.com/miniscruff/changie
+go install github.com/miniscruff/changie@latest
 ```